caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

   *str*, *optional*, *default = HI*

-  Line name string to be used for output file names.
+  Suffix to be used for the name of the output files (data cubes etc).